 The Ethernet settings allow the user to configure the internal and external data on the system to their desired ports and IP addresses.
 Internal data is data used by the CUWB Manager to generate locations.
 External data is the output stream that locations are published to for user consumption.
 By default the external data is configured for multicast making it accessible to other devices on the network.
 The config channel is used for device and system configuration and discovery and cannot be changed.

-Anchors are all scheduled to transmit at the same rate.
-Selecting a rate faster than 10Hz will help the network’s anchors synchronize time more quickly, but it will do so at the cost of locations per second.
-In nearly all situations, 10Hz is adequate.
+Anchors are all scheduled to tranmit at the same rate.
+Selecting a rate faster than 10Hz will help the system to boot up with synchronized time more quickly, but it will do so at the cost of UWB air-time.

 LEDs can be configured for Device mode or Role mode.
 When configured in Device mode the LEDs are controlled by the device firmware.
 LED state definitions can be found in the Product Datasheet.